High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Appendix

-Here we present the proof of Proposition \ref{claim:lip}; we shall also obtain a uniform upper bound on $\sigma _{j}^{2}$.
-For notational simplicity and without loss of generality, we take the coefficients $\left\{ k_{i}\frac{ 2i+1}{4\pi }\right\} $ in \eqref{kernexp} to be identically equal to one.
+As a by-product of the proof, we shall also obtain a uniform upper bound on $ \sigma_{j}^{2}$.
+For notational simplicity and without loss of generality, we take the coefficients $ \{ k_{i}\frac{2i+1}{4\pi} \} $ in \eqref{kernexp} to be identically equal to one.

-Writing $\rho (x,y)=\mbox{cov}(f_{j;q}(x),f_{j;q}(y))$, and $\partial _{\phi _{x}}$, $\partial _{\theta _{x}}$ as directional derivatives at $x$ in the normalized spherical coordinate directions we have
+Writing $\rho(x,y)=\operatorname{cov}(f_{j;q}(x),f_{j;q}(y))$, and $\partial _{\phi _{x}}$, $\partial_{\theta_{x}}$ as directional derivatives at $x$ in the normalized spherical coordinate directions, we have

-Note that $\rho (x_{1},x_{2})$ can be assumed to have $P_{l}(\langle x_{1},x_{2}\rangle )$ as the leading polynomial (uniform over all $j$).
-Then, taking $x_{1}=x_{2}$ in the above computation, and going through some more (but simple) calculations, one can show that there exists a constant $ M>0$ such that $Var(\widehat{f}_{j;q}^{x_{0}}(x))\leq M$ uniformly over all $ j$, which in turn, together with the assumption of isotropy, proves that $ \sigma ^{2}_j\leq M^{\prime }$, for some $M^{\prime } <\infty$.
+Note that $\rho(x_{1},x_{2})$ can be assumed to have $P_{l}(\langle x_{1},x_{2}\rangle)$ as the leading polynomial (uniform over all $j$).
+Then, taking $x_{1}=x_{2}$ in the above computation, and going through some more (but simple) calculations, one can show that there exists a constant $ M>0$ such that $\operatorname{Var}(\widehat{f}_{j;q}^{x_{0}}(x))\leq M$ uniformly over all $ j$, which in turn, together with the assumption of isotropy, proves that $ \sigma^{2}_j\leq M^{\prime}$, for some $M^{\prime} <\infty$.

-Next, to prove Proposition \ref{claim:lip} we begin with
+Next, to prove Proposition~\ref{claim:lip} we begin with